K4liber/quantum_entanglement/README.md

 ## 4. Beyond Randomness and Towards Determinism

 Experiments force us to reject either locality or realism (or both ... that will be crazy!).
 Just to recal, the most accepted interpretation is based on fundamental randomness.
 Are there any interpretations saving realism and at the same time rejecting fundamental randomness?
 The promising candidate is de Broglie–Bohm theory.
 The theory does not introduce any novelty that can explain experiments better than the widely accepted QM equations do.
-It even more complicated the calculations.
+Moreover, it complicates the calculations.
 But should we accept the limits coming from the quantum world and just agree with a fundamental randomness?
 This opens a philosophical debate on whether we should seek deterministic alternatives to the widely accepted probabilistic framework of quantum mechanics.

-Assuming the determinism, our physical world is kind of a simulation and could be a Mandelbrot set like simulation (Figure 4), but with more dimensions and different equation(s).
-It has a relatively simple definition that exhibits great complexity, especially as it is magnified.
-Due to the results of quantum experiments the set seems to be calculated up front[5].
+Assuming the determinism, our physical world is kind of a simulation and could be a Mandelbrot set like simulation (Figure 4), but with more dimensions (at least 4, 3D space + time) and a different set of equations.
+"The Theory of Fundamentally Deterministic Universe" fits to the set of theories called Fractal cosmology[5].
+Mandelbrot set is a fractal and has a relatively simple definition that exhibits great complexity, especially as it is magnified.
+It implies that all other theories are secondary and they cannot desribe patterns appearing on each scale of maginitude (for example, General relativity describe patterns at some scale pretty well, but does not explain Dark Matter fenomenum).

+Due to the results of quantum experiments the set seems to be calculated up front[6].
 Such interpretation allows the present to be determined not only by the past, but by the future as well.
 The interpretation is pretty close to the de Broglie–Bohm theory.
 All has been left is to just spit out some math on the table (not that easy, but maybe some day).

 ![alt text](./img/mandelbrot.jpg)
 Figure 4.
 Mandelbrot set visualization.